xero/moebius-web/README.md

 Fill mode operates in a similar way to most paint packages, although it will only operates on text-characters that are only one single color, or are upper and lower 'half-block' characters.
 When conflicts arise with two highlighted colors sharing the same text-character then the editor corrects this by giving the fill color precedence and shifting the other color to the lower-palette, as with the freehand mode, this is reversed by pressing the 'alt' or 'option' key.

-# Attribute Brush - a
+# Color Replacement - r

-Changes the foreground attribute of the text-character immediately underneath the pointer to the currently selected color.
-If 'alt' or 'option' is held down whilst using this tool then the background color is changed instead; the color is automatically shifted to the lower palette if a conflict is detected.
+Changes the a color of individual text characters.
+First, choose the color you want to replace from the palette, and then choose the replacement.
+Any characters selected with the pointer will have the former selection replaced by the currently chosen color.
+If iCE colors are turned off, the background will be shifted into the lower palettes for non-blocky characters if an attribute-conflict arises.

 <a name="createcustombrush"></a>